HaoKang-Timmy/finetune/README.md

 Since Imagenet is too slow to train, I use CIFAR10 to implement these strategy.All parameters are same, lr, weight decay, and others.

-## Standard Fine-tuning vs separate lr
+## Standard Fine-tuning vs Separate Lr

 Standard Fine-tuning